magodo/scaffold/README.md

 # Usage

-By default, this project would create a comamnd named `scaffold`, which will create a dummy greeting project scaffold.
+By default, this project would create (via `go get github.com/magodo/scaffold`) a comamnd named `scaffold`, which will create a dummy greeting project scaffold.

 One would like to customize and generate real scaffold on his/her wish.
 So one would download this project first.
 Then remove *template.go*, and modify both *template* and *main.go*.